Advanced Combat Helmet

 The Advanced Combat Helmet (ACH) is the United States Army's current combat helmet, used since the early 2000s.
-It was developed by the United States Army Soldier Systems Center, the U.S. Army Special Operations Command, and the U.S. Army Research Laboratory to be the next generation of protective combat helmets for use by the American ground forces.
-The ACH is derived from the Modular Integrated Communications Helmet.
+It was developed by the U.S. Army Soldier Systems Center, the U.S. Army Special Operations Command, and the U.S. Army Research Laboratory to be the next generation of protective combat helmets for use by the American ground forces.
+The ACH is derived from the Modular Integrated Communications Helmet (MICH).

-The ACH is currently in the process of being phased out and replaced by the Enhanced Combat Helmet (ECH), an improvement upon the ACH derived from its design; however, both the ACH and the newer ECH are being replaced by the Integrated Head Protection System.
+The ACH is currently in the process of being phased out and replaced by the Enhanced Combat Helmet (ECH), an improvement upon the ACH derived from its design; however, both the ACH and the newer ECH are being replaced by the Integrated Head Protection System (IHPS).

 History

 2000s

 The Advanced Combat Helmet was first fielded beginning in 2003 in limited numbers to eventually replace the PASGT helmet.

 In 2006, 102,000 helmets were ordered from ArmorSource, of which 99,000 were delivered when the contract was fulfilled and properly closed.

 In 2007, the Army introduced a ballistic "nape pad" that attaches to the ACH's rear suspension system.
 Of these, 430,000 were to be issued in the Rapid Fielding Initiative (RFI).

 Beginning in 2008, the Army's Program Executive Office Soldier outfitted soldiers of the 101st Airborne Division and 4th Infantry Division bound for Iraq with helmet-mounted sensors designed to gather data on head injuries (or traumatic brain injuries) caused during IED detonations.
-The data collected will help with the design of improvements to the ACH's suspension and chin strap systems.
+The data collected will help in the designing of improvements for the ACH's suspension and chin strap systems.

 In May 2009, 55,000 of these were in storage and 44,000 were in use by U.S. Army, Navy, and Air Force personnel.
 The 44,000 helmets in use by service members were recalled by the U.S. Army in May 2010 due to potentially defective materials being used.
-No proof of defective materials was ever established nor evidence of any wrongdoing by the contractor.
+Eventually, the contractor agreed to pay a $3 million fine, without admitting to any wrongdoing by the contractor.

-In May 2009, 34,218 ACHs made by the Gentex Corporation were recalled.
+In May 2009, 34,218 ACHs made by Gentex Corporation were recalled.
 Certain screws attaching the chinstrap and other parts to the helmet did not conform to specifications in the contract.
 The screws failed ballistics tests at extreme temperatures.
-Gentex alleges its subcontractor had fabricated compliance certificates for the screws.
-A MultiCam cover for the Advanced Combat Helmet began fielding in late 2009 for soldiers deployed in Afghanistan.
+Gentex alleges its subcontractor had fabricated the compliance certificates for the screws.

+Beginning in late 2009, an OEF-CP (MultiCam) helmet cover for the Advanced Combat Helmet was issued to soldiers deployed in Afghanistan.

 2010s

-On March 7, 2016, Armorsource LLC agreed to pay $3 million to settle False Claims Act allegations.
+On 7 March 2016, Armorsource LLC agreed to pay $3 million to settle False Claims Act allegations.
 Revision was awarded a contract for the ACH II contract.

-The ACH and Lightweight Helmets will eventually be replaced by the Enhanced Combat Helmet and Integrated Head Protection System.
+The ACH and Lightweight Helmet (LWH) will eventually be replaced by the Enhanced Combat Helmet and Integrated Head Protection System (IHPS).